-CETMA Cargo bikes are handmade by one guy near the beach in Los Angeles.
+CETMA Cargo bikes are handmade by one guy near Venice beach, Los Angeles.

 All CETMA Cargo bikes separate in the middle for shipping, storage, or travel.
 A complete bike can be separated and loaded into a car in a few minutes.
 I recently delivered three complete cargo bikes by car to Austin.
 This feature is incredibly useful and worth considering when buying a large cargo bike like this.

 CETMA Cargo bikes can be used as a box-bike or flat-bed.
 Plug in any container you want.
 This feature makes CETMA Cargo bikes extremely versatile.